 - Formation of a Limited Liability Company (LLC) which can provide protection to those who own businesses.

 - The purchase of insurance policies including homeowners’ insurance, auto insurance, renters’ insurance, long-term care insurance, health and disability insurance, and an umbrella insurance policy.
 When insurance is purchased, paying attention to liability limits is important.

 - The use of trusts to protect assets in the event that you become incapacitated.
 Trusts can also facilitate the protection of assets by preventing those assets from counting if you try to get Medicaid coverage to pay for your nursing home care instead of paying privately for care yourself.

 - The use of accounts which provide certain legal protections, such as traditional and Roth IRAs and other tax advantaged accounts.

 - The creation of a prenuptial or postnuptial agreement to provide protection when property distribution occurs and spousal support decisions are made in the context of a divorce.

 - A good asset protection plan may involve a combination of different approaches aimed at addressing your unique risks.
 An experienced attorney should be consulted to provide the protections that you deserve for the wealth you have worked hard to create.

 Contact an Asset Protection Lawyer

 This worksheet can help you to get started in asset protection by getting you thinking about the assets you want to protect and the tools you wish to use.
-However, making effective use of legal protections under Oklahoma, Kansas or Missouri law can be complicated.
+However, making effective use of legal protections under Oklahoma or Missouri law can be complicated.
 You cannot afford mistakes.